the-events-calendar/gigpress/readme.txt

 == Changelog ==

+= 2.3.27 [2021-12-03] =

+* Feature - Add the ability to filter shows by related post in the sidebar widget. (props to @thomasdebruin)
+* Tweak - Fixed some spacing issues in some admin views. (props to @NekoJonez)

 = 2.3.26 [2021-05-12] =

 * Fix - Adjust how the textdomain is loaded to make translations work again.
 [GTRIA-535]